Chirag-ahir/JAVA-All-Basic/README.md

   Upcasting is a type of object typecasting in which a child object is typecasted to a parent class object.

   What is Downcasting ?<br>
-  Downcasting means the typecasting of a parent object is typecasted to a child object.
+  Downcasting means the typecasting of a parent object to a child object.
 Downcasting cannot be implicit.

   What is Loose coupling?<br>
   Loose coupling in Java means that the classes are independent of each other.